 Ashkon told us how recorded all-hands meetings via Zoom help their remote colleagues feel more involved: “People in our Singapore office watch the recording together.
 There’s a different element to watching it as a group, as a community.
 It’s a social moment.
 People can share thoughts with others and talk about it, which makes the all-hands more valuable for them.”

 Slack is another game-changer in internal comms.
 Jessica told us that they collect employee questions through various Slack channels: “We have a separate channel for our all-hands and town halls and an AMA channel that’s always on.
 People can ask any questions there.
-Our comms team collect them and make sure the responses are being given.”
+Our comms team collects them and make sure the responses are being given.”

 At Mixpanel, they love collecting questions through Slido’s integration with Slack.
 As Ashkon pointed out: “Slido’s Slack integration increased the number of questions asked for our all-hands because asking a question is literally one click away.
 Our execs love to see the questions coming in, so we’ve devoted a Slack channel just for questions to execs.
 The beauty of Slido is that it reduces so much of the friction to get employees to ask questions.”